Chart Color Schemes

 The level of residential development activity in Charnwood is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Charnwood has recorded approximately 3 residential properties granted approval annually over the past 5 financial years ending FY26, totalling an estimated 15 homes.
-As of FY26, 0 approvals have been recorded.
-The average construction cost value for new homes in Charnwood is $167,000, below the regional average, suggesting more affordable housing options.
-In FY26, $876,000 in commercial approvals have been registered, indicating minimal commercial development activity.
+AreaSearch analysis of ABS building approval numbers in Charnwood shows around 3 residential properties granted approval annually over the past 5 financial years ending FY26.
+This totals an estimated 15 homes.
+No approvals have been recorded so far in FY26.
+The average value of new homes being built is $167,000, below the regional average.

-Compared to the Australian Capital Territory, Charnwood records significantly lower building activity, 83.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes.
-Recent construction comprises 33.0% detached dwellings and 67.0% attached dwellings, a significant shift from existing housing patterns which are currently 87.0% houses.
-With around 674 people per dwelling approval, Charnwood reflects a highly mature market with stable or declining population forecasts, potentially experiencing less housing pressure in the future.
+In terms of commercial development, $876,000 in approvals have been registered this financial year.
+Compared to the Australian Capital Territory, Charnwood records markedly lower building activity at 83.0% below the regional average per person.
+Recent construction comprises 33.0% detached dwellings and 67.0% attached dwellings, a significant departure from existing housing patterns which are currently 87.0% houses.
+With around 674 people per dwelling approval, Charnwood reflects a highly mature market with stable or declining population forecasts, indicating less housing pressure in the area.

 Given stable or declining population forecasts, Charnwood may experience less housing pressure, creating favourable conditions for buyers.